anuchander/secure-shop-devsecops/README.md

 ## 🧰 Tools and Technologies

-Ensure you have the following tools installed and configured on your EC2 Server).
+Below are the tools and services used.

 | Tool | Description |
 |------|--------------|